websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-notification-template-variables.md

    _Your submission was reviewed_

 1. **Operation** variables expose a Liferay DXP Java class, so you can access its operations in the notification template.
-For these variables, you must familiarize yourself with the [Javadoc](https://docs.liferay.com/ce/portal/7.3-latest/javadocs/) of the class or look into the [source code](https://github.com/liferay/liferay-portal/tree/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]) to understand operations you have access to.
+For these variables, you must familiarize yourself with the class's [Javadoc](https://docs.liferay.com/ce/portal/7.3-latest/javadocs/) or look into the [source code](https://github.com/liferay/liferay-portal/tree/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]) to understand its operations.

    _Example:_ This FreeMarker gets you the current date, using the default locale, in a specific pattern (_Month/Day/Year, Hour:Minute_):